Altered-commits/Custom-Task-Manager/README.md

 ## Features
 - **Single Instance App**: Only one instance of application is allowed at a time throughout system.
 If you try to open a new instance while the main instance is hung, then the main instance will be terminated and a new instance will be opened.
 - **Monitoring Processes**: Provides info such as ProcessID, CPU usage, Memory Usage, Network Usage and File Usage.
 It can also terminate processes excluding processes protected by OS.
-- **Hardware Statistics**: Provides statistics about hardware like CPU, Memory, etc. Right now it only shows CPU statistics, more to be added in future.
+- **Hardware Statistics**: Provides statistics about hardware like CPU, Memory, etc. More to be added in future.
 - **Basic Settings Menu**: A menu where you can tinker with how window looks, default page, etc. More settings to be added in future.

 ## Requirements